JKorf/Bittrex.Net/README.md

 After doing either of above steps you should now be ready to actually start using Bittrex.Net.

 ## Getting started
-After  it's time to actually use it.
 To get started we have to add the Bittrex.Net namespace:  `using Bittrex.Net;`.

 Bittrex.Net provides two clients to interact with the Bittrex API.
 The  `BittrexClient`  provides all rest API calls.
 The  `BittrexSocketClient`  provides functions to interact with the SignalR websocket provided by the Bittrex API.
 Both clients are disposable and as such can be used in a  `using`statement.